josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 I carefully put my suit on, focusing on long deep breathing.
 I take Jones and close him in his sealed transport crate.
 It's made for those purposes.
 He is safe until I fix the problem.

-The breach was small hole.
-It seems we were hit by a piece of space rock the size of human fist.
+The breach was a small hole.
+It seems we were hit by a piece of space rock the size of a human fist.
 Must have been pretty hard and fast.
-Normally, such object shouldn’t cause such damage.
+Normally, such an object shouldn’t cause such damage.

 <aside>
 Repair (+wits)